kurtkanaskie/api-design-pattern-oracledb/README.md

 Oracle node js
 ====
 Design Pattern for Oracle DB with JDBC proxy.

 This repository contains the apiproxy plus local node development artifacts.

+This pattern only works for on premise Edge deployments.

+Note that the trireme jars are included in the Edge deployment.

 ##Dependencies
 ###Node Modules (builtin to v4.15.01.00)